Skip to main content

 \end{equation}

-A long time ago, Wesson conjectured that in a Universe with a positive cosmological constant, there must be a quantum-scale rest mass $m_p$.
-In fact, it is fairly simple to show that $m_p=m_s=m_{GR}$ (Wesson used the Planck constant, as he was only utilizing dimensional analysis), and $m_{GR}$ was discussed in this post.
-In 2014, Barrow and Gibbons confirmed this lower-bound analysis, and also pointed out that the classical upper bound $m_{PE}=m_0$ for any mass in a Universe with a positive cosmological constant is (here $m_{CEH}$ is the mass of the cosmic event horizon of our Figure 1 system): \begin{equation}m_{0} = \frac{c^{2}}{G}\sqrt{\frac{3}{\Lambda }} =\frac{c^2 l_{\Lambda}}{G}=2 \ m_{CEH}
+This defines $m_s$ (discussed in a previous post) as the irreducible mass gap of the holographic surface.
+Within this framework, $m_s = \hbar / (rc)$ acts as a universal spectral mass function linked by UV/IR duality ($r \leftrightarrow 2L_P l_\Lambda / r$).
+It resolves to $M_P / 2$ at the UV boundary ($r = 2L_P$) and $\hbar / (cl_\Lambda)$ at the IR boundary ($r = l_\Lambda$).
+In 2014, Barrow and Gibbons confirmed this lower-bound analysis, and also pointed out that the classical upper bound (which we term $m_0$) for any mass in a Universe with a positive cosmological constant is (here $m_{CEH}$ is the mass of the cosmic event horizon of our Figure 1 system): \begin{equation}m_{0} = \frac{c^{2}}{G}\sqrt{\frac{3}{\Lambda }} =\frac{c^2 l_{\Lambda}}{G}=2 \ m_{CEH}

 Now, quantum field theory can be formulated in terms of harmonic oscillators.
 So, if we consider our Figure 1 system as a quantum harmonic oscillatorwith $E_s = m_s c^2$ as the ground state (zero-point) energy and $\omega_{s}$ being the ground state angular frequency.